 If you are the average person, in moderate to good health, I’ll bet you don’t think much about the act of breathing.
 Unless you have a cold or illness, breathing happens naturally.
+If your lungs are compromised, all you need is the air that you breathe.

 The average person takes